supercollider/supercollider/README_WINDOWS.md

 *Note*: if you compile FFTW yourself, all files must end up in the root fftw directory.

-#### Portaudio
+### Portaudio

-When not using vcpkg, a bundled version of `portaudio` will be used.
+By default, a bundled version of `portaudio` will be used, so that it is built with a chosen subset of Windows audio APIs.

-In order to support ASIO drivers (highly recommended for low latency operation), **[Asio SDK][asiosdk]** needs to be manually installed.
+In order to support ASIO drivers (highly recommended for low latency operation), **[Asio SDK][asiosdk]** will be downloaded automatically with the first `cmake ..` run.
-After downloading it and extracting the contents of the zip file, place the files in the following directory structure:

-    supercollider
-        external_libraries
-            portaudio
-                portaudio_submodule
-                asiosdk
-                    asio
-                    common
-                    ...
-            ...

 Additional build settings
 -------------------------